bigfont/2013-128CG-Vendord/README.md

 	- (Also include any other files that are new in this version of Vendord.Desktop.App)
 	- Close Visual Studio 2013, saving changes.

-- Push the new publish files to the Internet
+- Push the new files to the Internet
 	- Open the BigFont website in Git
 	- Run the following commands